Reviews You Can Rely On

 Sound Quality

-What a pleasant surprise!” our expert ear tester proclaimed when assessing Tozo's sound.
+The Tozo provides a pleasant listening surprise.
 The sound mix is friendly and balanced with sufficient detailing.
-If you like to crank the volume, the HT2's 40-millimeter drivers will take you there, maintaining clarity across loud, powerful wails from your favorite rock and metal.
+When cranking the volume, the HT2's 40-millimeter drivers maintain clarity across loud, powerful wails from favorite rock and metal.
 More discerning ears will notice the lack of pristine, crisp detailing and a fully expansive soundstage, especially when listening at low volumes.
-Still, these do an incredible job for the price.
-Most average listeners will find it hard to differentiate the sound quality between the Tozo and the premium models.
+However, they do an incredible job for the price.
+Most casual listeners will struggle to distinguish the sound quality between the Tozo and the premium models.

 Sound Quality Ratings